rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 #####*Terminal is in the Applications folder, and can be launched quickly by hitting CMD-SPACE >> typing 'Terminal' >> and hitting ENTER.

+### STEP 4: Install Ruby 1.9.3
+Now that you have RVM, you can use it to install Ruby 1.9.3.
+Remember, **RhoMobile requires Ruby 1.9.3**.
+Existing Ruby version(s) will remain on your Mac, but version 1.9.3 will be the default.

+**Install Ruby 1.9.3 by entering the following command in Terminal:**

+`rvm install 1.9.3`

+Verify that Ruby 1.9.3 is the default by entering this command:

+`ruby -v`

+The result should include "Ruby 1.9.3" and some other info.

 ### Setup for Ruby